 Cambridge's collegiate system is vital to the success of the University and the achievement of its people.
 Colleges are purposely designed to unite different generations, disciplines and backgrounds in a single, close-knit community where scholarship and discovery can flourish.
 Through membership of a college, undergraduate and graduate students experience a great global university at a human scale.
-The colleges are likewise at the heart of the Cambridge 800th Anniversary Campaign.
-Each of the four campaign goals finds distinctive expression in the collegiate context: a gift to your college is a gift to Cambridge.
+The colleges are at the heart of the Collegiate Cambridge experience.

 To continue to thrive as one of the world's great universities, contributing to society nationally and internationally, Cambridge must remain open to young people of exceptional ability and potential from all backgrounds.
 In the collegiate system, it is the 31 colleges that play the lead role in admitting, housing and nurturing undergraduate students, and in providing housing, social and educational facilities for graduate students.
 The colleges are deeply committed to providing a high level of student support, targeted at undergraduates and graduate students in financial need.
 The provision of bursaries, studentships and scholarships ensures that the costs of higher education do not dissuade students of modest means from applying to Cambridge, or prevent them from continuing their education once they have come into residence.
 College hardship funds are also vital in supporting students through unforeseen financial difficulties, allowing them to concentrate on their studies and maximise their potential.